 1964: The Beatles’ fourth album, Beatles For Sale, started seven weeks at the top of the UK album chart.
 The group’s fourth album in just twenty-one months, it spent a total of eleven non-consecutive weeks at #1 and stayed in the British top 20 for forty-six weeks.

-1965: After being unable to join the Kinks on a trip to the US in June, the Moody Blues finally made their first visit to America, performing first on The Ed Sullivan Show.
+1965: After they were unable to join the Kinks on a trip to the US in June, the Moody Blues finally made their first visit to America, performing first on The Ed Sullivan Show.
 A few days later, the band appeared on ABC’s Shingdig before being featured on the Murray the K Christmas Show at the Brooklyn Fox Theatre, where they played a grueling nine days with four shows each day.
 The band’s final stop was an appearance on NBC’s Hullabaloo on January 10 before returning to England.

 1969: The Beatles’ seventh and final Christmas record was released to members of their fan club.
 The group had effectively split by that point, so each member’s contribution was recorded separately.
 For the only time, both the North American and UK album sleeve jackets were identical.